Low porosity? How can you recognize low porosity in your hair?

 Here are 3 main signs/characteristics to know if your hair suffers from low porosity:

-• While washing your hair, the water will become like pearls instead of being absorbed by your hair and Your hair will take time to dry.
+- While washing your hair, water will bead up on the surface rather than being absorbed, and your hair will take longer to dry.

-• The products you use to protect your hair will sit instead of making an impact.
+- The products you use to protect your hair will sit there instead of making an impact.

-• You may find your hair stiff and frizzy due to lack of bounce and movement.
+- You may find your hair stiff and frizzy due to a lack of bounce and movement.

 Consider these characteristics in your hair and discover the care methods to destroy low porosity in hair.